Most Active Stories

 With your McClain Circle membership, you not only make a significant contribution to Texas Public Radio, you also protect your investment in this unique non-profit public radio broadcast service.

 Join, renew or upgrade your membership to the McClain Circle now and you'll be on the list for the next event held exclusively for McClain members.
-If you're already a member, call the membership department at 614-8977 or 1-800-622-8977 to verify your current level of membership, then make a contribution for the difference.
+If you're already a member, call the membership department at 1-800-622-8977 to verify your current level of membership, then make a contribution for the difference.

 "I've got an idea that we need to get a radio station on the air and play classical music," said the late B.J.
 McClain to fellow KPAC founder Wilford Stapp.